ECT: A Clinical Reference

 Cerletti and Bini — the first human ECT

 Ugo Cerletti and Lucio Bini at Sapienza University of Rome, seeking a safer alternative to Metrazol, develop electrical seizure induction.
-Inspired partly by observing electrical stunning of pigs at a Roman slaughterhouse, they perform the first human ECT on April 11, 1938, treating a patient with catatonic schizophrenia.
+Inspired partly by observing electrical stunning of pigs at a Roman slaughterhouse, they perform the first human ECT in April 1938, treating a patient with schizophrenia (identified in historical accounts as "Enrico X." and presenting with paranoid symptoms including delusions and hallucinations).
 The original technique used bitemporal sine-wave stimulation with no anesthesia and no muscle relaxation.

 Rapid international adoption

 ECT spreads globally within a few years.
 "Unmodified" ECT produces full tonic-clonic convulsions, and fracture of the spine and long bones is a recognized complication.
-Early experiments with curare for muscle relaxation begin.
+Bennett's 1940 JAMA report describes early use of curare for muscle relaxation — an important precursor to modern modified ECT.

 The modification era: anesthesia and succinylcholine